 As part of our routine, we end each session with a story and rhyme.
 When reading, the children are invited to join in with repeated phrases, actions, or to hold some of the characters from the story to create a visual aid.
 In addition, the adult-led activities and selected areas of the provision are themed around the story of the week in order to encourage an early love for reading and for children to react the familiar story.

 It is valuable for adults to share books with children at home.
 Share a story with your child each night, this supports communication, language, literacy skills and supports behaviour with a familiar routine.
-We love to hear about the stories that you are sharing at home with your child, please make note of the stories in your child’s home school diary.
+We love to hear about the stories that you are sharing at home with your child, please make note of the stories in your child’s home school diary or on your child’s Tapestry account.
 This provides a talking point for us teachers in school, as we invite your child to talk about the books they have shared at home.

 Talking time at home